garrandall/popular-music-data/tracks/b-a-b-y-carla-thomas.md

 Then I get real close to you
 And your sweet kisses see me through

-I said, baby, ohbaby
+I said, baby, oh baby
 You look so good to me baby
-Baby, ohbaby
+Baby, oh baby
 How I love for you to call me baby

 When you squeeze me real tight